 What happens after the groom embarked on the ‘iku aka’ (aka ‘iju ese’) visit?
-The bride’s family would usually send out an representatives to go check/ investigate the groom-to-be and his background, find out where he is from, what he does for a living, about his family (are they good people etc), any recurrences in his family history (such as diseases, sicknesses, negative characters, fertility, history of divorce, level of responsibility of the men in that family and commitment to their wife and children etc) and any other important thing.
-The essence of this type of investigation is for the bride’s family to determine whether the would-be-groom is “capable” and responsible enough to take care of their daughter and future grand-children.
+The bride’s family would usually send out a representatives to go check/ investigate the groom-to-be and his background, find out where he is from, what he does for a living, about his family (are they good people, etc), any recurrences in his family history (such as diseases, sicknesses, negative characters, fertility, history of divorce, level of responsibility of the men in that family and commitment to their wife and children, etc) and any other important thing.
+The essence of this type of investigation is for the bride’s family to determine whether the would-be-groom is “capable” and responsible enough to take care of their daughter and future grandchildren.

 It is assumed that the groom’s family should also be carrying out a similar investigation on the bride and her family, prior to the introductory visit.
 Based on this, the bride’s family would give an answer to the groom-to-be’s family.

 If the “Iku Aka’ is positive, the groom with his family will receive a list of the other steps involved and an overview of the customary marriage requirements of the bride’s village (this varies slightly from one igbo town to another).

 Visit #2: Consent From Bride’s Extended Family